ZacharyGeurts/AMOURANTHRTX/README.md

 Updates are fast and furious at this stage and the renderer could be up or down any minute.
 If you do not like where it crashes, come back tomorrow and I will show you a new one.

-The whole engine is secured with StoneKey and is supposed to be unbreakable when done correctly.
-My hopes is that it is not a major frame destroyer.
-(12,000+ on 4070ti to work with)
-The goal is a fast as pink photons HDR SDL3 RTX engine that is ready for you, the developer.
-HDR means writing a new surface that works on X11 and everywhere.
-To say this is 99% Grok, I may be understating.
-I call him bro.

 AMOURANTH RTX © 2025 by Zachary Geurts gzac5314@gmail.com is licensed under GPL v3.0 or higher
 Unreal developers may consider some of this parody.
 I welcome those whose minds seek knowledge and education.